 |Montreal, Canada||YUL||Air Canada|

-If you're going to be flying from across "the Pond" the following table will be helpful.
+If you're flying from across the Atlantic the following chart is relevant.

 |London, United Kingdom||LGW||British Airways, Virgin Airlines|

-Check below for scheduled air service from other airports in the region.
-Even if there aren't any flights from a local airport, taking a connecting flight from a regional airport might be a viable solution.
+See the following chart for scheduled air service from other Caribbean airports.
+If there aren't any flights from an airport near your home, a connecting flight from another airport in the Caribbean might prove to be a fine option.

 |Barbados||BGI||LIAT, Thomas Cook Airlines|

 |Barbuda, Antigua and Barbuda||BBQ||Antigua Barbuda Montserrat Air|